tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

   model = KMeans(n_clusters=3, random_state=5)
   ```

-* Once the model instance is created, the next step is to fit the model with the unlabeled data.
+* Once the model instance is created, the next step is to fit the model with the unlabelled data.
 When the model is being trained (fit to the data), the k-means algorithm will iteratively look for the best centroid for each of the `k` clusters.

   ```python
   model.fit(df_risk)